 As part of the application process, all applicants are required to submit a Project Narrative.
-The Project Narrative for Existing Awardees and New Applicants must be submitted in Arial 12-point font with one-inch margins on all four sides and at 1.5-line spacing.
+The Project Narrative for Existing Grantees and New Applicants must be submitted in Arial 12-point font with one-inch margins on all four sides and at 1.5-line spacing.
 The project narrative may not exceed three (3) numbered pages in length.

-Public Defense Pilot Program funds must be utilized for indigent defense providers, including public defenders, alternate defenders, and other qualifying entities that provide indigent defense in criminal matters for the purposes of workload associated with the provisions in paragraph (1) of subdivision (d) of Section 1170 of, and Sections 1170.95, 1473.7, and 3051 of, the Penal Code.
-Section 1170.95 has been modified to include code section 1172.6.
+Public Defense Pilot Program funds must be utilized for indigent defense providers, including public defenders, alternate defenders, and other qualifying entities that provide indigent defense in criminal matters for the purposes of workload associated with Sections 1172.1, 1172.6, 1473.7, and 3051 of the Penal Code.